sweta-kesur-nlp-playground/django-twitter-like-social-web-app/README.md

 * `facebook-sdk`

 ![readme pdf](https://github.com/sweta-kesur-nlp-playground/django-twitter-like-social-web-app/blob/master/readmepdf/readmepdf-2.jpg)

+### How to run this app?
+1. Go the project directory in your terminal where you have manage.py file.
+2. Then type this command `python manage.py runserver` in your terminal.

 ## Contact

 Feel free to contact me on any of my social media accounts if you encounter any difficulties in running this project.